pcaressa/awful/README.md

 ### Using the interpreter

-Currently two interpreters are available: a Python version, written in a non idiomatic Python aimed at portability, and a C version, that should be considered the reference implementation.
+Currently two interpreters are available: a Python version, written in a non idiomatic Python aimed at portability, which served for prototyping purposes and a C version, that should be considered *the* implementation.

 #### Python version